robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 ### Extension

 Research `PyUnit`, a Python testing framework, and rewrite our tests with it.
-Although our hand-crafted if-statements are perfectly serviceable, most *test suites* are written using a testing framework (like `PyUnit`), which makes it easier to write, run, and debug tests.
+Although our hand-crafted if-statements are perfectly serviceable, most *test suites* are written using a testing framework (like `PyUnit`), which makes writing, running, and debugging tests much easier.

 ## 5. Make histograms more stylish too

 So far all of our work has been on improving scatterplots.
 But `bashplotlib` can plot histograms too.
 Technically they're not actually histograms; the y-axis in `bashplotlib`'s graphs represents a raw count, whereas in a histogram the y-axis represents "probability density".
 "Bar charts" would be a more accurate word for what `bashplotlib` produces.
-But I think everyone still understands what it's getting at, so let's not say anything nasty on Twitter.
+But I think everyone still understands what the library is getting at, so let's not say anything nasty on Twitter.
 For consistency I'm going to keep referring to them as "histograms".

 ### Task